-Why create QR Codes for Airbnb?
+Why make QR Codes for Airbnb rentals?

 Travel and tourism are coming back once again.
 The main question is how to make guests feel welcome and safe with Airbnb and Booking rentals?